Books by Alice Jones

 Apogee Press (2020)

-Vault melds the movements of a mind, of an athlete leaping gracefully through the air, of a tongue at play among constellations of vowels and consonants. these poems make use of discontinuity and collage, written in long-lined couplets that recollect a heartbeat’s systole and diastole, sound and silence, the ever-present pulse of being and non-being.
+Vault melds the movements of a mind, of an athlete leaping gracefully through the air, of a tongue at play among constellations of vowels and consonants.
+These poems make use of discontinuity and collage, written in long-lined couplets that recollect a heartbeat’s systole and diastole, sound and silence, the ever-present pulse of being and non-being.

 Read Compulsive Reader review of Vault